2007 Green Bay Packers season: Week 13: at Dallas Cowboys

 In the third, Grant finished off a 69-yard Packer drive with a 1-yard TD run for the only score of the quarter.
 In the fourth quarter, Romo completed a 4-yard TD pass to Crayton.
 Mason Crosby kicked a 52-yard field goal with just over 5 minutes remaining in the game to pull the Packers within a field goal.
 Dallas sealed the win as Folk kicked a 25-yard field goal with 1:03 left in the game.
 The Packers were flagged for a season-high 142 penalty yards.

-With the loss, the Packers move to 10–2.
+With the loss, the Packers fell to 10–2.
 This is the last Packers loss in Dallas to date, as the two teams would not meet again in Dallas until the 2013 season, where Green Bay overcame a 26–3 deficit to beat the Cowboys 37–36.
-The Packers, since then, have gone 3–0 in Dallas in the regular season, the latest win being a 34–24 win in 2019.
+The Packers, since then, have gone 3–0–1 in Dallas in the regular season, the latest result being a 40–40 tie in 2025.